 Artificial intelligence (AI) is one of the fastest-growing markets in the world, with global revenues zooming from $58.3 billion last year to an estimated $309.6 billion in 2026.
 Given that exploding growth, it makes sense to invest in artificial intelligence stocks.

 But you can’t just invest in the usual suspects.
 Those include the likes of Alphabet (GOOG), Microsoft (MSFT), IBM (IBM), Salesforce.com (CRM) and Nvidia (NVDA).
 Don’t get me wrong—those are all fine companies and some are solid investments (to varying degrees).
 But they’re not artificial intelligence stocks, per se; in other words, they’re large and diversified enough companies that AI is just one segment—albeit a fast-growing one—of what they do.

-Still, the artificial intelligence industry is less impacted by the pandemic than most.
-And as the global AI boom gains steam in the coming years, these artificial intelligence stocks (or AI stocks, for short) should continue to outperform.
+As the global AI boom gains steam in the coming years, these artificial intelligence stocks (or AI stocks, for short) should continue to outperform.
 Best of all, both can be had at a discount right now after a rough few months for technology stocks...

 2 Artificial Intelligence Stocks to Buy